-Tamara has been a part of the CFS team since 2011 and specializes working with children and adults with Autism Spectrum Disorder, Oppositional Defiant Disorder, Depression, Anxiety, and Parenting issues.
+Tamara has been a part of the CFS team since 2011 and specializes in the treatment of children and adults with Autism Spectrum Disorder, Oppositional Defiant Disorder, Trauma, Depression, Anxiety, and Parenting issues.
+Since 2011, Tamara worked to expand the CFS Outpatient programs to cover Greenville, Spartanburg, and Anderson counties, and she is now co-owner of the practice in addition to her role as Clinical & Community Engagement Director.

 Ashlee received her Bachelor of Science degree from West Chester University of Pennsylvania, majoring in Psychology and minoring in Deaf Studies.
 She received her Master’s degree from WCUPA as well in Clinical Mental Health Counseling.
 Ashlee is a Licensed Professional Counselor (LPC), as well as a Nationally Certified Counselor (NCC).